 For providers (admins): This dashboard reduces support requests and makes the parent journey clearer, especially around payments and “special cases”.

-The Advanced Dashboard is an improved version of the Parent Profile (Parent Portal).
+Dashboard 2.0 is the latest version of the Parent Profile (Parent Portal).
 It is embedded on your provider’s website and usually matches the provider’s branding (colors and style).

 It is designed to answer the most common parent questions: